kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 *  the `--wordpress` option scaffolds out a WordPress-like project.
 It performs almost the same tasks as `kdz app` with the following differences:

     * the `build` folder and its subdirectories are not created.
-    * the `Gruntfile.js`, `gulpfile.js` and `package.json` files that are downloaded are more geared toward WordPress development and downloaded from the `source-wordpress` folder in the kdz repo.
+    * the `Gruntfile.js`, `gulpfile.js` and `package.json` files that are downloaded are more geared toward WordPress development and downloaded from the `source-wordpress` folder in the "kdz" repo.
     * a `functions.php` file is downloaded.
 *  The final build looks like this: